 $^{^3}$ How can the first-choice design fail to extract a random assignment?
 To gain intuition, imagine the treatment school A has only one seat, and the first-choice subsample contains two students, 1 and 2.
-Student 1 ranks only A while 2 ranks other schools below A. When 2 has a better lottery number than 1, 1 is rejected by A and does not apply for any other school.
-When 1 has a better lottery number, 2 is rejected by A and then applies for other schools, potentially crowding out other students there.
-These crowded-out students may apply for A, which may crowd student 1 out of A. Such chain reactions of rejections and new applications dilute 1's, but not 2's, treatment assignment probability at A. As a result, 1 and 2 may have different treatment assignment probabilities, a potential problem with the first-choice design.
+Student 1 ranks only A while 2 ranks other schools below A. When 2 has a better lottery number than 1, 1 is rejected by A and stops applying since 1 ranks only A. When 1 has a better lottery number, 2 is rejected by A and then applies for other schools, potentially crowding out other students there.
+These crowded-out students may apply for A, which may crowd student 1 out of A. Such chain reactions of rejections and new applications dilute 1's, but not 2's, treatment assignment probability at A. As a result, 1 and 2 may have different treatment assignment probabilities even though these students constitute the first-choice subsample.
+This prevents the first-choice design from extracting a random assignment.
 Section 3.1 provides a more precise example.

 4The if part is exactly true.
-The almost-only-if part means that the first-choice design sometimes fails to extract a random assignment for any non-strategy-proof mechanisms used in the above empirical studies.
+The practically-only-if part means that the first-choice design sometimes fails to extract a random assignment for any non-strategy-proof mechanisms used in the above empirical studies (but not for all possible non-strategy-proof mechanisms).

-paid to the research design for other widely-used mechanisms that are not strategy-proof for schools, such as the deferred acceptance mechanism, a mechanism used in Charlotte, and the top trading cycles mechanism.
+nisms that are not strategy-proof for schools, such as the deferred acceptance mechanism, a mechanism used in Charlotte, and the top trading cycles mechanism.

-By contrast to the above partial justification for the first-choice design, no similar sufficient condition is obtainable for another popular research design, which I call the qualification instrumental variable (IV) research design.
-Unlike the first-choice research design (trying to make assignments random by focusing on a subset of students), the qualification IV research design considers all students.
+By contrast to the above partial justification for the first-choice design, no similar sufficient condition is obtainable for another popular research design.
+I call this alternative the qualification instrumental variable (IV) research design.
+Unlike the first-choice design (trying to make assignments random by focusing on a subset of students), the qualification IV design considers all students.
 It then codes a supposedly random instrumental variable for non-random assignments.
 The IV is based on "qualification," i.e., whether a student's lottery number is better than the worst number offered a seat at the treatment school (conditional on priority).

-I find that even in the simple case with no priorities and unit school capacities, the qualification IV research design does not necessarily extract a random assignment for any mechanism (within my mechanism class), i.e., applicants may not share the same conditional probability of qualification at the treatment school.
+I find that even in the simple case with no priorities and unit school capacities, the qualification IV research design does not necessarily extract a random assignment for any mechanism (within my mechanism class); that is, applicants may not share the same conditional probability of qualification at the treatment school.
 This shows a contrast between the qualification IV design and the first-choice design, as summarized in Table 1.5